Uncertainty parameter: Calculation

 For instance: As of 10 September 2016, Ceres technically has an uncertainty of around −2.6, but is instead displayed as the minimal 0.

 The result is the same regardless of the choice of base for the logarithm, so long as the same logarithm is used throughout the formula; e.g. for "log" = log_{10}, log_{e}, ln, or log_{2} the calculated value of U remains the same if the logarithm is the same in both places in the formula.

-648 000 is the number of arc seconds in a half circle, so a value greater than 9 would mean that we would have basically no idea where the object will be in 10 years.
+648 000 is the number of arc seconds in a half circle, so a value greater than 9 would be meaningless as we would have no idea where the object will be in 10 years within the orbit.